 The form is submitted with the rest of your application:

 - If you are submitting your application by mail, you must print it off, ensure it is completed, sign it and include it in the same envelope as the rest of your application.
 Make sure you are mailing your application to the correct office.

-- If you are submitting your application online, you do not need to sign the form, as you will be required to complete a profile on CIC's website which will act as your electronic signature.
+- If you are submitting your application online, you do not need to sign the form, as you will be required to complete a profile on IRCC's website which will act as your electronic signature.
 When submitting online, follow the instructions in the system.